Heat Exchanger Definition, Types, and How They Work

 Part of your HVAC, heat exchangers have a pretty on-the-nose name.
 That’s because exchanging heat is exactly what they do.

-More specifically: a heat exchanger is an apparatus that exchanges or transfers thermal energy from one place to another.
+More specifically the heat exchanger definition is simple: it’s an apparatus that exchanges or transfers thermal energy from one place to another.

 They’re used in homes, larger buildings, machines, and engines – though today’s post is only focused on their role in the heat management of your average home.